x

 More about LED UV and UV lamp compared

-The functionality of LEV UV high-performance units
+The functionality of LED UV high-performance units

 Industrial LED technology used for cross-linking work at wavelengths between 365 nm and 405 nm, with the range between 385 and 395 nm is being used the most frequently.
 The modules can take 100 or more LEDs.
 An intelligent circuit controls these modules, also allowing them to be switched in zones.
 Zone circuits allow adaptation to working width, resulting in energy-saving potential.
 The compact output packages obviously generate waste heat.
 As a rule of thumb, the following applies: the greater the efficiency of the individual LED, the less waste heat is produced.
 For a long service life, the waste heat which arises needs to be routed away.
 If this is effected with a high level of efficiency, then a long service life is associated with high emissions.
 The task of development is to get the radiation emitted by the LED to the substrate without loss if at all possible.
 Optical decoupling is of key significance for this.
 The subjects of thermal and optical decoupling have been successfully implemented by XT8 technology, and a saving of 30 % is associated with this.